Fever Tree (album): Background

 Fever Tree's first two singles became successful enough on a regional scale to convince record producing and songwriting duo, Scott and Vivian Holtzman, to secure a recording contract with Uni Records.
 Recording sessions commenced in January 1968 at Andrus Studios in Los Angeles after the group's relocation from Houston.
 With arrangements conducted by David Angel, who worked on the acclaimed Love album, Forever Changes, the recordings featured baroque and classical orchestration, and intricate horn instrumental patterns.
 The album is highlighted by the striking lead vocals of Dennis Keller, and the experimental keyboard textures arranged by Rob Landes.

 The eleven songs included on Fever Tree exhibit a wide array of styles, encompassing elements of hard rock and jazz on "Where Do You Go?", pop music on "The Sun Also Rises", folk rock, on the cover version of "Nowadays Clancy Can't Even Sing", and psychedelia throughout.
 In addition, the multi-sectioned structures and classical structures served as an indication toward Fever Tree's progressive rock experimentation that they would explore on their second album, Another Time, Another Place.
 The album's centerpiece is the group's only charting single, "San Francisco Girls (Return of the Native)".
 Written by the Holtzman duo, the composition made use of baroque pop-style harpsichord droning sustain guitar instrumentals, and somber percussion.
 The song saw heavy US airplay and managed to reach number 91 on the Billboard Hot 100.

 Fever Tree was released on March 28, 1968 and became a moderate hit when it charted at number 156 on the Billboard 200.
 In 1993, the album was rereleased on compact disc along with Fever Tree's second album, Another Time, Another Place on Collector's Choice Records.
-Additionally, the album was distributed on CD by Sundazed Records in 2009.
-Most of the material from Fever Tree is also featured on the 1986 compilation album, San Francisco Girls: The Best of Fever Tree.
+Additionally, the album was distributed on CD by Sundazed Music in 2009.
+Most of the material from Fever Tree (tracks 1-7, 10-11) is also featured on the 1986 compilation album, San Francisco Girls: The Best of Fever Tree.